corybrunson/ggalluvial/CONTRIBUTING.md

 1. Attach all relevant packages at the top of the example.
 2. Use as small a data set as you can conveniently get that illustrates the issue.
 Once you have such a data set, the best way to include it in the example is to re-create it using `data.frame()` or some other constructor function.
 Another way is as follows:

-    i.
-Execute `dput(data)` in R, where `data` is the data set. ii.
-Copy the output.
+    1. Execute `dput(data)` in R, where `data` is the data set.
+    2. Copy the output.
-    iii.
-Paste into the example after the package attachments.
+    3. Paste into the example after the package attachments.

 3. Use as few lines or steps of code as feasible to illustrate the issue.
 Add comments at key steps.